 Yes.
 We can remove cavity wall insulation if necessary, whether you would like it replacing or simply removing.
 Following a thorough assessment of your home, we use a variety of techniques to remove the insulation depending on a variety of factors, such as your property type and the material used.
 The methods we use are safe and do not cause damage to the structural integrity of your property.

 Yes.
 We use leading technology and equipment to obtain a clear view of your existing cavity wall insulation when making an assessment, including using thermal imagery surveys, allowing us to make recommendations you can rely on.

 Yes.
 An assessment allows us to check the suitability of each property and select the right materials for each job.
-In rare cases, cavity wall insulation is not suitable for a building and an assessment allows this to be flagged up and alternatives suggested.
+In rare cases, cavity wall insulation may not suitable for a building and an assessment allows this to be flagged up and alternatives suggested.